 If you need to send a paper form P11D(b), the declaration on the form must be signed - photocopies will not be accepted.

 You can obtain blank paper copies by contacting HMRC's Employer Orderline - you can find a link at the end of this section.

 Printed forms or paper forms that you have manually completed must be sent to:

 Newcastle Upon Tyne

 It's important to choose the correct option, P11D or P9D, for each employee.
 The one to use depends on the employee's earnings and on whether they're a director of your company, as explained below.
-When you use HMRC's Online End of Year Expenses and Benefits service you will be presented with screens to complete for both P11Ds and P9Ds so it's important to choose the right ones.

 Use form P11D to report expenses and benefits provided to an employee earning at a rate of £8,500 or more per year.
 See below for what to include within the £8,500 threshold.